-On August 4, 2006, a three-judge panel of the U.S. District Court for the Eastern District 1 of Texas, on remand from the U.S. Supreme Court, ordered new boundaries for five 2 congressional districts in Texas, including the 23rd district.
-See League of United Latin American 3 Citizens v.
+On August 4, 2006, a three-judge panel of the U.S. District Court for the Eastern District of Texas, on remand from the U.S. Supreme Court, ordered new boundaries for five congressional districts in Texas, including the 23rd district.
+See League of United Latin American Citizens v.
 Perry, Civil No. 2:03-CV-354 (E.D.
 Tex Aug.
 4, 2006).
-The court also ordered that 4 5 special general elections for the House seats in these districts be held on November 7, 2006, in conjunction with the general election for other Federal and non-Federal offices in Texas.2 These 6 7 special general elections will be held instead of the previously scheduled regular general 8 elections for the House seats in these five districts.
-The special general elections will be open to 9 all who qualify for the ballot in accordance with the court-ordered filing deadlines, and will not be limited to the primary winners from earlier in 2006.
-If no candidate receives a majority of 10 votes in any of the five districts, a runoff election for the seat between the two candidates 11 12 receiving the most votes in that district's election will be held on a date to be determined later.
-As a result of the court order, Representative Bonilla is no longer his party's nominee but 13 will be, instead, a candidate in the special general election in the 23rd district, which may involve 14
+The court also ordered that special general elections for the House seats in these districts be held on November 7, 2006, in conjunction with the general election for other Federal and non-Federal offices in Texas.
+These special general elections will be held instead of the previously scheduled regular general elections for the House seats in these five districts.
+The special general elections will be open to all who qualify for the ballot in accordance with the court-ordered filing deadlines, and will not be limited to the primary winners from earlier in 2006.
+If no candidate receives a majority of votes in any of the five districts, a runoff election for the seat between the two candidates receiving the most votes in that district's election will be held on a date to be determined later.

+As a result of the court order, Representative Bonilla is no longer his party's nominee but will be, instead, a candidate in the special general election in the 23rd district, which may involve other candidates of his party as well as multiple candidates from other parties.